What is VRF?

-Virtual routing and forwarding (VRF) is a technology that allows multiple instances of a routing table to co-exist within the same router at the same time.
+VRF meaning is Virtual routing and Forwarding which is a technology that allows multiple instances of a routing table to co-exist within the same router at the same time.

 Because the routing instances are independent, overlapping IP addresses can be used without conflicting with each other.